AlexDs20/OpenGL/projects/14-LightCasters/README.md

 with:
     - $d$: distance from fragment to light source
     - $K_c = 1$, $K_l$, $K_q$: constant, linear and quadratic constants
+for each of the light effects.
+Maybe not needed for ambient light but gives weird effects if several light sources and no attenuation.

+## Spot Light
+- Only emits ray in specific direction

+- Check if fragment within a threshold angle of the spotDir.